 I am so happy to answer this question.
 I am overrun with roosters right now so our homestead is very loud!

-But I’ve really begun to like a few of them so I’m dragging my feet on culling them.
+However, I’ve really begun to like a few of them so I’m dragging my feet on culling them.
 Right now, they are just kind of roaming around our property, feeding, and crowing.

-So let’s talk about why roosters crow.
+Let’s talk about why roosters crow.
 There are actually multiple reasons why a rooster will crow.

 First, roosters have a circadian rhythm within them.
 This is basically an internal clock that lets them know when the day begins and when it ends based on the sun rising and setting.